-By: Gwenneth O’Hara, Nora Sheriff, Jonathan Kendrick, and Lillian Rafii
+By: Gwenneth O’Hara, Nora Sheriff, and Jonathan Kendrick

 After extensive collaboration with other state agencies and nearly a year’s worth of public workshops on scoping plan topics and modeling, the California Air Resources Board (CARB) released its Draft 2022 Scoping Plan Update (Draft Scoping Plan) on May 10, 2022.
 The Draft Scoping Plan seeks to build on past successes while identifying technologically feasible and cost-effective approaches to achieve the State’s target of reducing greenhouse gases (GHGs) by at least 40 percent below 1990 levels by 2030 (2030 GHG Target) and reaching carbon neutrality by 2045.